grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### They dock at the underwater dock)

 Back in the control room, Percy picked up the ship-to-ship mic and raised the docking control office.
-She got their assigned docking port and, sealing up the _Prospect_'s external hatch, they used the last remaining few minutes of their batteries to dive the boat.
+She got their assigned docking port and, sealing up the _Prospect_'s external hatch, they used the last remaining few minutes of their batteries to dive the boat, once again taking the risk that their damaged ballast system could fail completely.
+At least if something went wrong here, they could presumably call in some support from the depot.

 It occurred to Shakes that diving the _Prospect_ to dock would push the _Gnat_ beyond his rough estimate of a depth limit --- deeper than it had ever been.
 For this reason, he decided to ride out the docking procedure down in his boat.
 If he heard sounds that indicated the hull might fail, he could warn Percy to surface.
 From the control chair of the _Gnat_, he could also watch the approaching depot docking bay through the viewport.